joseferben/schablone/README.md

 - Replace Heroku, Docker, PythonAnywhere with self-hosted Dokku
 - Remove DRF
+- Remove Node.js based asset pipeline
 - Replace Cloud media file hosting with built-in NGINX of Dokku
 - Replace custom CSS build process with vanilla CSS

 ## Initial setup
-These steps need to be taken initially after provisioning the machine to set up Dokku.
+These are the steps to set up Dokku.

 ### Automatic updates
 If you use Ubuntu or Debian you can enable automated security updated.